-- 290 The TOE claims the assurance requirement ASE_TSS.2, the security architectural information on a very high level is included in the TSS to inform the embedded software developers on how the TOE protects itself against interference, logical tampering and bypass. - 291 Interference - 292 Interference consists in interfering in the TSF in order to get access to assets.
-For this TOE, interference may come from a physical source (Voltage, Frequency, Temperature, Light, Power/Ground glitch etc).
-Protection against interference is enforced by the security functions "Detectors" and "Filters" (Table 9).
-The detectors detect the interference from external sources and the Filters reduce their effect.

-- 293 Logical tampering - 294 Logical tampering consists in get access to the assets by a logical means (in contrast with physical tampering).
-For this TOE, logical tampering may be used on - the access control - the information flow control - 295 The access control is enforced by the following security functions: "Security registers access control", "Invalid address access", "Access rights for the code executed in FLASH", "Access control for Operating state", "Flash protection about Write operation". - 296 The information flow control is enforced by the following security function "Memory Encryption". - 297 Bypass - 298 Non-bypassability is a property that the security functionality of the TSF is always invoked.
-For this TOE, bypassing a security function may be caused by - 299 A physical perturbation on the IC: protection against this bypass if ensured by the security functions "Static Address/Data scrambling for bus and memory", "Synthesizable processor core", "Detectors", "Filters" - 300 Switching back from Normal mode to Test mode in order to get more privilege: protection against this bypass if ensured by the security functions "Non-reversibility of TEST mode and NORMAL mode" - 301 Masking the security errors: protection against this bypass if ensured by the security function "Security registers access control"
+- The TOE claims the assurance requirement ASE_TSS.1, the security architectural information on a very high level is included in the TSS to inform the embedded software developers on how the TOE protects itself against interference, logical tampering and bypass. - 316 Interference - 317 Interference consists in interfering in the TSF in order to get access to assets. - 318 Logical tampering - Logical tampering consists in get access to the assets by a logical means (in contrast with physical tampering).
+For this TOE, logical tampering may be used on - the access control - the information flow control - 320 The access control is enforced by the following security functions: "Security registers access control", "Invalid address access", "Access rights for the code executed in FLASH", "Access control for Operating state", "Flash protection about Write operation". - 321 The information flow control is enforced by the following security function "Memory Encryption". - 322 Bypass - Non-bypassability is a property that the security functionality of the TSF is always invoked.
+For this TOE, bypassing a security function may be caused by - A physical perturbation on the IC: protection against this bypass if ensured by the security functions "Static Address/Data scrambling for bus and memory", "Synthesizable processor core", "Detectors", "Filters" - Switching back from Normal mode to Test mode in order to get more privilege: protection against this bypass if ensured by the security functions "Non-reversibility of TEST mode and NORMAL mode" - 326 Masking the security errors: protection against this bypass if ensured by the security function "Security registers access control"